 The metropolitan area of Canada’s capital has a population of about 1.3 million, the 4th largest in the country.
 Founded as Bytown in 1826 and incorporated as Ottawa in 1855, the city has evolved into the political centre of the country.
 The city name Ottawa is derived from the Algonquin Odawa, which means “to trade.”
 Ottawa is home to post-secondary, research, and cultural institutions as well as the federal government.
 The city has the highest standard of living in Canada with low unemployment.
 Despite the high standard of living, there are notable housing needs in greater Ottawa as in other Canadian cities and towns.

 Habitat for Humanity Greater Ottawa

 Since 1993, Habitat for Humanity Ottawa (Habitat GO) has served 72 families in the greater Ottawa area.
-This year marks the 25th anniversary of Habitat GO.
-The largest project to-date is Leacross Landing – a 16-townhouse development in the eastern suburb of Orleans.
+This year they will be working on their largest project to-date – Leacross Landing – a 16-townhouse development in the eastern suburb of Orleans.
 Phase 1 of this project began with four townhouses and our team will be working on one or more of the townhouses yet to be completed.

 What will my week look like?

 - Saturday, August 18 – Arrive in Ottawa

 - Sunday, August 19 – Local orientation and cultural activities

 - Monday, August 20-Thursday, August 23 – Build days